Spring Garden Revival

 Phone: (781) 826-5000 x1024

-Website: Hanover Conservation Commission
+Official Website: Hanover Conservation Commission

 Professional Installation Methods: Sod vs. Seed vs. Hydroseeding in Hanover's Climate Zone 6b

-• Sod: Immediate results, erosion control, cost $0.50-1.50/sq ft, best for slopes/high-visibility, install spring/fall, store 24-48 hours max.
+• Sod: Immediate establishment, erosion control, higher cost (0.50-1.50/sq ft), limited species, best for slopes/high-visibility, install spring/fall, store max 24-48 hours.

-• Seed: Lower cost $0.10-0.30/sq ft, more species options, 4-8 week establishment, ideal for large/shaded areas, avoid summer heat.
+• Seed: Lower cost (0.10-0.30/sq ft), greater variety, 4-8 week establishment, optimal for large/shaded areas, challenging in summer heat, allows fine fescue blends.

 Hanover Building Department Permits for Grading, Drainage & Infrastructure Modifications